 ILSSA Implement, which developed out of the ILSSA Hands & Tools exhibition (Asheville, NC, July 2013), is a participatory art project that explores & expands the potential of the toolkit, inviting individuals to share what they deem to be essential tools for living.
 Developed at the fall 2017 residency and exhibition ILSSA Implement at Visual Studies Workshop (Rochester, NY) and activated again at ILSSA's 10 year retrospective As Many Hours As It Takes!
 10 Years of Impractical Labor at Stulberg Gallery, Ringling College (Sarasota, FL) in 2018, Implement was the first ILSSA project to be completed by the general public before ILSSA members.
-Implement forms were sent to ILSSA members in the May 2018 Quarterly, and members' completed forms will be exhibited at the Hunt Gallery, Webster University (St. Louis, MO) from November 16, 2018 - January 5, 2019 as ILSSA Implement: Essential Tools for Living.
-During this exhibition, tool-related programming will be offered in the gallery, as new tools are collected from the Webster community.
+Implement forms were sent to ILSSA members in the May 2018 Quarterly, and members' completed forms were exhibited at the Hunt Gallery, Webster University (St. Louis, MO) from November 16, 2018–January 5, 2019 as as new forms were solicited from the Webster community.
 In response to the collected ILSSA member forms to date, this version of the show features a contemplation room for meditation and reflection, featuring a take-a-book / leave-a-book shelf, and a helpful plant.

 In 2015, all members were invited to write their manifestos as an opportunity to recommit to their practice.
 Each submitted member’s manifesto would be published by ILSSA and sent to every other member, inviting reflection, analysis, and action.
 Three years later and counting, the ILSSA Manifesto Project takes on new urgency.
 One of the many difficulties of living in the Trump era is, to borrow an expression from German philosopher Ernest Bloch, the experience of “the narrowing and diminishing of reality.”
 Frantically struggling to get back to where we thought we were, it seems impossible to imagine something spectacularly more than what we thought we had.
 Writing a manifesto, Kathi Weeks reminds us, offers an opportunity to critique, to imagine, and to act, to widen and expand the possibilities of reality.